wger-project/docs/docs/settings.rst

   Controls whether it is allowed to upload videos to exercises in the instance.
   See section :ref:`videos` for more information.

-**REMOVE_WHITESPACE**: Default ``False``.
-  Removes whitespaces around HTML tags to reduce the size of the resulting HTML.
-  If you are not serving the site using TLS you probably want to use the GZip middleware instead.
-Read the Django documentation on the security implications (BREACH attack).

 **EMAIL_FROM**: Default `wger Workout Manager <wger@example.com>`
   The sender address used for sent emails by the system such as weight reminders